Lauren-Bitten/Devices-Exposed-to-Internet/Incident_Summary.md

 # 🛑 Devices Exposed to the Internet: Incident Summary

 ## 📌 Overview
-A Windows device (`lauren-win-targ`) was accidentally left internet-facing for **one day**.
+A Windows device (`Lauren-Win-Targ`) was accidentally left internet-facing for **one day**.
 Within hours, malicious actors attempted to brute-force their way in.

 ---